 How Does the FTC Ban Affect Texas Businesses?

-For now, employers can keep using non-compete agreements in Texas but should prepare to adjust their practices if the legal challenges are resolved and the final rule becomes official.
+For now, employers can keep using non-compete agreements in Texas, but should speak to their attorney and prepare to adjust their practices if the legal challenges are resolved and the final rule becomes official.

 Alternatives to Non-Competes in Texas